thisissoon/angular-scroll-collapse/README.md

 The following tools require super user privileges so you will need to install them separately like so:

 ```
-sudo npm install -g bower
-sudo npm install -g grunt-cli
+sudo npm install -g bower grunt-cli
 ```

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+Then install all tooling and libraries:

 ```
 npm install
+bower install
 ```

 Behind the scenes this will also call `bower install`.
 You should find that you have two new